Compute profile configuration options

 The central processing unit (CPU), or simply processor, can be considered the “brain” of a computer.
 Every computational machine will have at least one CPU, which is connected to every part of the computer system.
 It’s the operational center that receives, executes, and delegates the instructions received from programs.
 CPUs also handle computational calculations and logic.
 Increasing the number of CPUs accelerates the processing of these tasks.
 Other types of processors (GPUs or TPUs) may be better suited for processing specialized tasks, such as parallel computing and machine learning.

-If you think you'll need more than two CPUs, you can choose a different machine type at the time of creation.
+If you think you'll need more than the default number of CPUs, you can choose a different machine type at the time of creation.

 Memory